Name: Kupriyanskiy Nikolay Viktorovich

 Articles of Criminal Code of Russian Federation: 282.2 (1)

-Time spent in prison: 2 day in a temporary detention facility, 421 day Under house arrest
+Time spent in prison: 2 day in a temporary detention facility, 175 day in a pre-trial detention, 480 day Under house arrest, 10 day in prison

 Biography

 Nikolay was born in November 1967 in Kursk.
-His father is retired and worked as a locksmith all his life.
-His mother and younger brother have passed away.
+His parents and younger brother are no longer alive.

 As a child, Nikolay loved sports—he was engaged in wrestling, shooting, skiing.
 After school, he graduated from the Oryol Commercial Institute, was engaged in entrepreneurial activities.

 In 1985, Nikolay met Tatyana in the theater studio.
 A year later, they got married.
 The couple have an adult son and daughter who live separately.
 Tatyana is a teacher.
-She likes needlework, sewing, baking bread, making cheese, and cultivating a garden, especially growing strawberries.
+She is fond of needlework, loves sewing, baking bread, making cheese, as well as cultivating a garden, especially growing strawberries.
 Nikolay has been fond of playing the guitar since his youth.

-In 1997, the Kupriyanskiys got acquainted with the Bible, and after two years of studying this book, Nikolay and Tatyana decided to become Jehovah's Witnesses.
+In 1997, the Kupriyanskys got acquainted with the Bible, and after 2 years of studying this book, Nikolay and Tatyana decided to become Jehovah's Witnesses.

 Case History

-In August 2023, the homes of Jehovah’s Witnesses were searched in Kursk.
-An FSB investigator opened a criminal case against Nikolay Kupriyanskiy and spouses Dmitriy Chausov and Oksana Chausova.
+In August 2023, searches were carried out at the homes of Jehovah’s Witnesses in Kursk.
+An FSB investigator initiated a criminal case against Nikolay Kupriyanskiy and the Chausovs, Dmitriy and Oksana.
 All three were detained.
-They were accused of organizing the activities of an extremist community and participating in it.
-Dmitriy was sent to a pre-trial detention center, and later, like Nikolay and Oksana, under house arrest.
+They were charged with organizing the activity of an extremist organization and participating in it.
+Dmitriy was sent to a pretrial detention center, and later, like Nikolay and Oksana, placed under house arrest.
 The Chausovs were separated due to a ban on communication.
-In June 2024, the case went to court.
+In June 2024, the case was brought to court.
+The verdict was announced 6 months later: Nikolay Kupriyanskiy — 6 years in a penal colony, Dmitry Chausov and his wife Oksana — 2.5 years each.
+In May 2025, the court of appeal upheld this decision, while reducing the imposed terms: for Kupriyanskiy — to 4.5 years, for the Chausovs — to 1 year and 10 months.
+Dmitriy Chausov was released in the courtroom, as he had already served his entire term in a pretrial detention center.